eswlab/orphan-prediction/scripts/RNA-Seq_prepare/README.md

 ![SRA results](../../Assets/ncbi-sra-1.png)

 Clicking the "Accession List" allows you to download all the SRR IDs in a text file format.
-For downloading data with SRA Toolkit (use [`runSRAdownload.sh`](scripts/runSRAdownload.sh))

 ![SRA results](../../Assets/ncbi-sra-2.png)